 Professor of Nutritional Physiology

 You'll graduate as a healthcare professional from a course accredited by The Society of Sport Therapists.

 Sports therapy professionals are increasingly in demand.
 They can work for sports teams or organisations or be self-employed, with an increasing number of graduates taking positions within the NHS supporting physiotherapists.

 You could pursue a career in a sports medicine team, supporting professional players back from injury.
 Or you might choose to work with the increasing number of 'weekend warriors' and recreational athletes, who also need support to recover from injury.
 Alternatively, you could focus on working with the wider community – perhaps those who are inactive or older and need assistance to get back to functional fitness.

 While you're studying at ARU, we'll encourage you to make connections with industry.
 We have links with a range of sporting organisations, such as:

-When you first register as a student, you'll become a member of the Society of Sport Therapists, which provides guidance and advice for the profession.
-Our course will also signpost opportunities to gain wider qualifications, such as REPS (Register of Exercise Professionals) courses, to strengthen your CV.
+When you first register as a student, you'll become a student member of The Society of Sports Therapists, which provides guidance and advice for the profession.
+Our course will also signpost opportunities to gain wider qualifications, such as CIMSPA (Chartered Institute for the Management of Sport and Physical Activit) courses, to strengthen your CV.

 Read this institution's report